-- He/she has the authorization of the person who has given the information;

-- A law authorizes or instructs it;

-- To prevent an act of violence;

-- The information concerns a minor.
+- He/she has the authorization of the person who has given the information; - A law authorizes or instructs it; - To prevent an act of violence; - The information concerns a minor (in accordance with the Youth Protection Act). - At the request of the person making the complaint, the educational institution shall provide the person with information regarding the disposition of the complaint, whether or not a sanction was imposed, and the details and terms of the sanction, if any.